-After pregnancy, fertility is very low if the bitch has not attained 90 days anestrus, indeed, a female needs enough time to repair her own uterus or she will not be able to cope with a new pregnancy.
+After pregnancy, fertility is very low if the bitch has not attained 90 days of anestrus, indeed, a female needs enough time to repair her own uterus or she will not be able to cope with a new pregnancy.
 Her sex hormones are at their lowest throughout the entire oestrus cycle.

 Signs That Your Female Comes Into Season

 There are several signs to look out for when your bitch is starting her cycle and the list herein will give you further details.
-There could be only one sign showing at first so you need to read your bitch attentively to realise it within the very first days.
+There could be only one sign showing at first so you need to read your bitch attentively to realize it within the very first days.

 Don’t forget to take a look at our very informative dog whelping timeline.